Last updated on March 13th, 2022 at 06:12 pm

 Kenya and Tanzania share Lake Victoria and whilst Kenya has Lake Turkana, Lake Naivasha and Lake Nakuru, Tanzania has colourful Lake Natron, Lake Tanganika and chimpanzees.

-Zanzibar especially has a few interesting festivals to visit throughout the year, including the Sauti Za Busara Music Festival, which usually takes place in February.
+Zanzibar has a few interesting festivals to visit throughout the year, including the Sauti Za Busara Music Festival, which usually takes place in February.

 In terms of nightlife, both Kenya and Tanzania are great.
 But, I marginally prefer Tanzania over Kenya and have had some of my best nights out in Moshi, Arusha and Zanzibar (for the record I’ve also had some VERY good nights out in Kenya too).

 A lot of people want to combine their safari tours with trips to see various tribes so Kenya and Tanzania are both perfect for this as there are lots of different tribal groups.
 Some of the tribes you can visit are listed here:

 - Maasai: The Maasai people are pastoralists who live predominantly in the Masai Mara in Kenya and around the Ngorongoro Conservation Area, Arusha and Moshi.
-But you will also find Masai elsewhere in Kenya and Tanzania.
+But you will also find Maasai elsewhere in Kenya and Tanzania.

 - Samburu: The Samburu people are closely related to the Masai, but live up in the Samburu region.
 I wrote a post some years ago about visiting the Umoja Women’s Village some years ago and I am hoping to go back there later in the year (so I will update this post).